nxskok/pasias/docs/20-repeated-measures.md

 of growth is different for the different drugs: whether or not thiouracil inhibits growth, and, if so, by how much, depends on what time point you are looking at.

 Rats on thyroxin or the control drug grew at pretty much the same rate over all times, so I wouldn't concern myself with any differences there.

 What I thought would be interesting is to plot the growth curves for *all* the rats individually, colour-coded by which drug the rat was on.
-In other words, a "spaghetti plot".
-This goes rather nicely with `ggplot2`.
+This is the repeated-measures version of the ANOVA interaction plot with the data on it.
+(We don't use the lines for the means, here, instead using them for joining the measurements belonging to the same subject.)

 Unfortunately, there's a bit of data awkwardness, because we need to know which rat is which when we plot them.
 To do that, we need to go all the way back to `weights` and introduce a